 Tehran: Two days

-Like most travelers we started our trip in Tehran, Iran’s capital.
+Like most travelers we started our Iran trip in Tehran, Iran’s capital.
 It’s not the most exciting place in Iran, but the two full days we spent there, we had a great time.
+It’s a good start for your Iran itinerary.
 The first day we visited the Grand Bazaar and the former American embassy, which is definitely worth a visit.
 The next day we visited Darband, in the foothills in the north of Tehran.

 Qom: Half a day